jank-lang/jank-lang.org/resources/src/blog/2023-12-30-fast-string.md

 rather than doing deep copies.
 To summarize these goals shortly:

 ## Goals
-* As fast, or faster, than `std::string` and `folly::fbstring`
+* Be as fast, or faster, than `std::string` and `folly::fbstring`
-* Hashing, with cached value
+* Support hashing, with cached value
-* Immutable (i.e. no copy on substrings, writes only done in ctors, no mutators)
+* Be immutable (i.e. no copy on substrings, writes only done in constructors, no mutators)
-* I don't care about complete standard compliance (which allows me to cheat)
+* Not a goal: Complete standard compliance (which allows me to cheat)

 There are three noteworthy C++ string implementations: